What is An Exit Code?

 fi

-The following Python script will fail the pipeline if there is at least one high severity warning from a code analyzer we have used.
+The following Python script will fail the pipeline job if there is at least one high severity warning from a code analyzer that has been run.

 #!/usr/bin/env python3